nycolop/nycolop/README.md

-Hello, I'm Nicolás and I am self-taught.
-I'm working of freelancer as Web Developer.
+Hello, I'm Nicolás and I am a self-taught Web Developer.
+I'm working of freelancer.
 I enjoy scripting oriented programming languages, like JavaScript, Python and Lua, and I'm trying to improve everyday.

 - Hard Skills:
-    - Web Development: JavaScript, Jquery, React & Redux, Css3, Sass, Boostrap, Html5.
+    - Web Development: JavaScript, Jquery, React & Redux, CSS3, Sass, Bootstrap, HTML5, Markdown.
+    - Tools that I use: Google DevTools, Visual Studio Code, Markdown, Git, GitHub, NodeJS, Bash Unix Shell & Windows PowerShell.
+    - More tools: Figma for a Prototype of a project and Adobe XD or Adobe Illustrator for a Wireframe of a project.
+    - Good management with Linux and Windows.

     - Other languages: Python, Lua.
     - Mobile Development: Lua.
-    - English & Spanish.
+    - I can talk In English & Spanish.

 - In my career in programming, interacting with other programmers, and in so much self-learning too, I have acquired essentials Soft Skills too.